 Evil eye amulets

 One other popular tradition and souvenir in Turkey are the evil eye amulets.
 You’ll see them everywhere in Turkey, from tourist souvenir shops to homes and bracelets, necklaces, and other forms of jewelry.
-Though we should note that the amulets are still popular but are losing traction among the younger generation and becoming more touristy and less of a cultural trait.
+However, we should note that the amulets are still popular but are losing traction among the younger generation and becoming more touristy and less of a cultural trait.

 The evil eye curse is the belief that a cast by a spiteful glare is given to a person when they are unaware, causing misfortune or injury.
 The amulets, called Nazar in Turkey, were created o repel evil spirits and keep you safe from harm.
 It is not supposed to bring good luck but to protect.